nunoatgithub/shm-rpc-bridge/README.md

 ## Benchmarks

-Comprehensive benchmarks are included to help understand performance characteristics.
+Some benchmarks are included to help understand performance characteristics.

 ### IPC Implementation Benchmark